hemashushu/hemashushu.github.io/src/content/posts/2022-10-31-building-a-modern-computer-system-from-scratch-step-by-step/index.en.md

 Overall, although we may have learned almost all of the subjects related to system technology, we may not have truly mastered them because our learning process is far from the way the system is built and constructed.
 You can try designing the simplest instruction set without the help of the internet, then drawing the approximate data path of the microarchitecture by hand, or writing a boot loader for a given target hardware platform, or writing a simple syntax parser from scratch without any libraries.
 You will find that even though you have just learned these subjects, implementing them is very challenging.

-## Characteristics
+## The project

 In fact, we have already accumulated some system technology in our daily study and work, but it is often fragmented and incomplete.
+So I created a project called "Making your own tools and building modern computer system from scratch, step by step".
+I hope you can connect the knowledge related to system technology and truly master it through this project.

-I hope to connect them through a series of articles, so that they become truly knowledge and skills.
-This series has the following characteristics:
+This project consists of a series of articles with the following characteristics:

 - It doesn't follow the traditional approach "learn theory first, then do projects".
 Instead, it starts with exploration and experimentation, interspersing theory in the process of practice.
 Also unlike many practical tutorials, this series not only shows you **how to do**, but also explains **why**.
 Many practical tutorials often ignore the latter point and list only the steps to follow, with screenshots and input parameters, or just show you a long operating videos.
 While following these tutorials may make it "work", the underlying principles are often vague.
 Additionally, such instructions are highly dependent on the environment and tools, and sometimes steps change subtly due to changes in software and hardware environments or tool version updates, making them inconsistent with the tutorial and ultimately unsuccessful.